Efficient superoscillation measurement for incoherent optical imaging: Introduction

 \section{Introduction}

-Improving the resolution of an optical imaging system beyond the diffraction limit has been a dream of opticians and a subject of intense research for decades \cite{villiers}.
+Improving the resolution of an optical imaging system beyond the diffraction limit has been a dream of opticians and a subject of intense research for centuries \cite{villiers}.
 Superresolution research has two elephants in the room, however: signal-to-noise ratio (SNR) and competition with computational techniques, such as deconvolution \cite{villiers}.
 Research on superoscillation, which has received renewed interest in recent years \cite{berry19}, is no exception.
 Existing techniques rely on masking parts of the aperture, meaning that a significant portion of the light is lost.
-It is also unclear whether the enhancement is superior to that obtainable by image processing together with full-aperture direct imaging, which can capture as much light as the aperture allows.
+It is also unclear whether the enhancement is superior to that obtainable by digital image processing together with full-aperture direct imaging, which can capture as much light as the aperture allows.

-Building on our recent work on quantum-inspired imaging \cite{tnl,tsang19a}, here I show how a superoscillation measurement can be implemented for the imaging of incoherent sources without losing any of the light in principle.
-I also show that the resultant errors are much lower than those obtainable by direct imaging for subdiffraction objects.
-In fact, the errors are close to the quantum limit, so there is little room for further improvement, as far as passive imaging is concerned.
-The proposed method, involving only far-field linear optics and photon counting, should be realizable in the near term, with diverse potential applications in astronomy, remote sensing, fluorescence microscopy, and spectroscopy.
+Building on the recent work on quantum-inspired superresolution \cite{tnl,tsang19a}, here I show how a superoscillation measurement can be implemented for incoherent sources without losing any of the light in principle.
+I also show that the resultant error is much lower than that obtainable by direct imaging with image processing for subdiffraction objects.
+In fact, the error is close to the quantum limit according to the quantum Cram\'er-Rao bound (QCRB) \cite{helstrom}, so there is little room for further improvement, as far as passive imaging is concerned.
+The proposed method works in the far field, requires only known optical technologies and materials, and has diverse potential applications in astronomy, remote sensing, fluorescence microscopy, and spectroscopy.

+The key insight of this work is that the Fourier coefficients of an object intensity function, in terms of a basis of superoscillatory functions, can be constructed from the object moments.
+As the moments can be measured efficiently via spatial-mode demultiplexing (SPADE) \cite{tsang17,tsang18a,tsang19,tsang19b,tsang21a,yang16,zhou19,bonsma19,liang21a}, the Fourier coefficients can also be measured efficiently.
+This work hence serves as a bridge between the traditional treatment of superresolution based on Fourier analysis and the nascent field of quantum-inspired incoherent imaging, which has so far focused on special parametric models or moment estimation only.